NEU-CTF-Club/portfolio/medium/tier-2/README.md

-### Description
+### (WEB) Tier-2
 Just made a sweet webpage!
 It basically echoes whatever you input.
-Super cool, and 100% secure now that I fixed a small bug in my application!
+Super cool, and 100% secure; some pesky attackers can't get past my defenses now.

-### Build instructions
+### Solution
-use docker compose to build :)
+Simple command injection... or is it?
+This time, the flag.txt is not readable!
+However, a sneaky attacker can run `sudo -l` and see that they have root grep permissions ;)

+Use grep to get the flag!
+For example. `grep -ir ctf`

 ### Flag
-CTF{j4v4scr1pt-byp4ss3r-1nj3ct10n}

-### Answer
-Simple command injection :) --> "x && cat flag.txt"

-However, this time, there is client-side protection with JavaScript!
-But we know that we can't trust execution on client side code ..!
-So, the attacker can just either remove the javascript or make a manual web request with something like BurpSuite or DevTools :)
+CTF{pr1v3sc-inj3ct10n}